Pan-Seared Chicken Breast (Skin on)

 4. Start Skin-Side Down

-Place the chicken breasts skin-side down in the hot pan, arranging them so they don’t touch.
-Immediately press down gently on each breast with a spatula for the first 30 seconds to ensure the skin makes full, even contact with the pan surface.
+Place the chicken breasts skin-side down in the pan, ensuring they do not touch.
+Immediately press each piece gently with a spatula for the first 20–30 seconds to maximize contact between the skin and the pan.
+This step prevents curling and ensures even rendering of the fat layer beneath the skin, which is what creates a uniformly crisp surface.

 5. Achieve Golden Crust